GinoLin980/Forza-Horizon-realistic-gearbox/README.md

   - IP Address: `127.0.0.1`
   - Port: `8000`

+## Nexus Mod
+Find this project on [Nexus Mods.](https://www.nexusmods.com/forzahorizon5/mods/258/?tab=description)

 ## Support
 ### Encounter any issues?
 Post an [Issue](https://github.com/GinoLin980/Forza-Horizon-realistic-gearbox/issues) or join [my Discord server](https://discord.com/invite/Ch9vdu4mT4) to contribute to the development.

-## Nexus Mod
+## Future Goals
-Find this project on [Nexus Mods.](https://www.nexusmods.com/forzahorizon5/mods/258/?tab=description)
+- When coasting in high rpm and then full accelerate, it will sometimes upshift first and then downshift(maybe because the code detects too quickly)
+- Parameter fine tune(gas_threshold)